 For my full list of things to do in Venice, read my 2-day itinerary.
 The highlights include:

-- Visit St Mark’s Basilica and Bell Tower and be amazed by the ornate gold decorations inside and out.
+- Visit St Mark’s Basilica and be amazed by the ornate gold decorations inside and out.
 There’s a reason it’s called “The Church of Gold”.
 Book tickets online to avoid waiting 45 minutes or more in the queue.

 - Walk along Rialto Bridge, just keep an eye out for pickpockets targeting the bustling crowd.

 - Go on a “traditional” gondola ride but be prepared to part with €80 for a 30-minute tour.
 Book tickets online with Viator.